 Have you heard of Marfa?
-The mysterious moniker is the name of an innovative creative community in Texas.
-Art and architectural inspiration abounds in this unique oasis in the Chihuahuan Desert, situated about ten miles from the Mexican boarder.
+The tiny Texas town is an innovative creative community full of surprises.
+Art and architectural inspiration abounds in this unique oasis in the Chihuahuan Desert, situated about ten miles from the Mexican border.
 And much like a museum or art gallery visit can inspire you with ideas for your own adobe, this Texan town will get your creative juices flowing.
 Here are some of its most memorable landmarks.

 Marfa began in the early 1880s as a waterstop and has not grown beyond circa 2,000 residents.
 Yet it draws thousands of international visitors due to its minimalist art and unique vibe.
 Artist Donald Judd relocated to dusty and dry Marfa in 1971 to escape the New York City art scene and so it began.
 Among his incredible body of work are the “15 untitled works in concrete, 1980-1984,” minimalist concrete slab cube structures basking in the unforgiving Texan sun (see top image).